 Helpful dietary supplement resources:

 Operation Supplement Safety (OPSS) is an initiative of the Human Performance Resource Center (HPRC) and the DoD to inform military personnel, their families, and retirees about dietary supplements and how to choose them wisely.
-Here you'll find information sheets, videos, answers to frequently asked questions about supplements, print materials and more.
+Here you will find information sheets, videos, answers to frequently asked questions about supplements, print materials and more.

 What are energy drinks?

 Energy drinks are not the same as sports drinks and should never be used for hydration—cool, plain water should always be a first choice for hydration.
 Energy drinks generally contain large quantities of caffeine and may contain other ingredients, most of which do absolutely nothing to enhance health.
-Also, the large quantities of caffeine and other stimulants many energy drinks contain can actually increase dehydration, and may also lead to increased anxiety, upset stomach, shakiness, headaches, and sleep issues.
-These potential side effects can actually reduce Soldiers’ ability to perform, NOT enhance it.
+Also, the large quantities of caffeine and other stimulants many energy drinks contain can increase dehydration, and may also lead to increased anxiety, upset stomach, shakiness, headaches, and sleep issues.
+These potential side effects can reduce Soldiers’ ability to perform, NOT enhance it.